xarzoa/xarzoa/README.md

 - a bad programmer who loves minecraft and music so much
 - love to design websites/crypto (specially TON)/bots and automation that doesn't work at all
-- npc (wears same color tees everyday. u know what colors i wear if you know me)
+- npc (wears same color tees everyday.)
 - loves a girl (following nearly 6-7months, btw she still don't know who the fuck im, never talked yet.)

 ## socials